Youth Development Officer

 Do you want to learn how to make short films on your mobile or tablets?
-If you are aged between 12 and 24, then you have an opportunity to attend a series of workshops in Goolwa during the July school holidays.
+If you are aged between 12 and 24, then you have an opportunity to attend a series of workshops during the July school holidays.

 Films produced during the workshops will be entered into the Youth Showcase Extravaganza Short Film Festival.

 There are a limited number of spaces available for the workshops, and you must be able to commit to attend all the sessions and have your own mobile device, or work with someone that does have a device that is capable of filming and downloading apps for editing.

 These workshops are sure to fill fast, so secure your place now to avoid disappointment.
 These workshops are provided by the City of Victor Harbor and are part of the Councils’ Youth Development Program.

 To register, or for more information, contact Youth Development Officer, Lucretia Sperring on 8551 0586 or email email@example.com.